iszczesniak/cpp/memory/index.md

 A prvalue creates a datum, and it differs from a variable initilization in that we don't give it a name.
-As shown in the example below, returning by value is a use case of the materialization, when the expression of the return instruction is a prvalue.
+As shown in the example below, returning a prvalue by value is a use case of the materialization.

 It's the materialization of a temporary (a temporary object), and not a materialization that is temporary.